signalsciences/rsrc/docs/getting-started/introduction.md

 # Introduction

-There are a number of great solutions for mananging async fetch state in the React ecosystem but many of these often require a non-trivial amount of boilerplate or framework knowledge to implement and maintain.
+There are a number of great solutions for managing async fetch state in the React ecosystem but many of these require a non-trivial amount of boilerplate or framework knowledge to implement and maintain.

 This project attempts to identify and abstract generic fetch state utilities into composable components that are as flexible and expressive as the underlying